NeoZX/plume/README.md

 * the base must be switched to asynchronous mode, the ForceWrite flag is off (remember to set it again)

 # Usage example
+Simple.
+10 connections in parallel activate indexes.

     plume -u SYSDBA -p masterkey -t 10 -d localhost:mydatabase

+With using feature Firebird Parallel Workers (avaliable in [HQbird 3.0](https://ib-aid.com/en/hqbird/) and [RedDatabase 3.0.7](https://reddatabase.ru/products/))
+10 connections in parallel activate indexes.
+Each index is activated at 4 workers.

+    plume -u SYSDBA -p masterkey -t 10 -P 4 localhost:mydatabase

 # Restrictions
-The maximum index name length is 32 bytes.
+The maximum index name length is 63 bytes.
 The maximum number of indices is 20,000.
 The maximum number of threads is 1024.